hesharon/react-carousel/README.md

 ### Infinite Scrolling
 Infinite carousel works on top of the above.

-Lets say we have an Array = [1, 2, 3].
+Lets say we have an originalArray = [1, 2, 3].
 Each element is an image.
-But lets start off the array being [3, 1, 2, 3] and the current index = 1.
-I'll explain why later.
+But lets start off the array being tempArray = [3, 1, 2, 3, 1] and the current index = 1.
+The last element is appended to the beginning and the first element is appended to the end.
+It will make sense later.

 Going forward
-- If we're at the end of the array of images, place the first image at the end of the array.

-[3, 1, 2, 3 (current)] ----> [3, 1, 2, 3 (current), 1]

 - If we're at the extra image at the end of the array (the first image we added to the end of the array), reset the array and the index to 1.